 The Orfalea Family & ASI Children’s Center is one of the most sought-after learning facilities on the Central Coast.

-The center provides a learning environment where children are encouraged to explore ideas and interests through detailed project work, focusing on the children’s interests, ideas, and discoveries.
+The center provides a learning environment where children are encouraged to explore ideas and interests through detailed project work that is focused on the children’s interests, ideas, and discoveries.

-The center serves 125 children and is currently maintaining a waitlist to enroll new children.
+The center serves 125 children and currently maintains a waitlist to enroll new children.
 Adding a child’s name to this list is the first step toward enrollment.

 Cal Poly Rose Float

-Every Cal Poly Universities float for the past 10 years has won an award, including the Viewers’ Choice Award, Bob Hope Humor Trophy, Fantasy Trophy, and the Lathrop K. Leishman Trophy for the most beautiful non-commercial float.
+The Cal Poly Universities have been recognized for their float designs over 10 straight years, earning the Viewers’ Choice Award, Bob Hope Humor Trophy, Fantasy Trophy, and the Lathrop K. Leishman Trophy for the most beautiful non-commercial float.